 No matter how relevant the learning sessions, it’s hard being out of the office and away from home.
 This year, we’re packing more great content and networking into less time.
 That means more time for the things that matter most to you.

-The breakthrough therapy designation (BTD) was introduced in 2012 under the Food and Drug Administration Safety and Innovation Act (FDASIA) with an intention to foster innovation for the development of drugs indicated for serious or life threatening diseases or conditions.
+The breakthrough therapy designation (BTD) was introduced in 2012 under the Food and Drug Administration Safety and Innovation Act (FDASIA) with the intention of fostering innovation for the development of drugs indicated for serious or life-threatening diseases or conditions.
 Ten of the 45 new drugs approved by the US Food and Drug Administration (FDA) in 2015 received BTD.
-The total number of requests, grant of status, and approvals of BTD increase every year.
-In early 2016 the European Medicines Agency (EMA) adopted the Priority Medicines (PRIME) scheme.
-PRIME is being compared to the FDA’s BTD, which speeds up the review process for specific drugs that address serious unmet medical needs.
+The total number of requests, status grants and approvals of BTD increase every year.
+In early 2016, the European Medicines Agency (EMA) adopted the Priority Medicines (PRIME) scheme.
+PRIME is being compared to FDA’s BTD, which speeds up the review process for specific drugs addressing serious unmet medical needs.
 This session will review case studies, breakdown the background of BTD and tackle the pros and cons of EMA PRIME.

 Join us for an in-depth look at the history of global labeling alignment over the past several years and the industry trends for the future.
 We’ll review the regulations and challenges related to maintaining identical safety content between generic and branded labels.
 Plus, assess the magnitude of inconsistencies of product labeling safety changes in leading products across major markets.

-Over the past decade, regulatory legislations for drug development in pediatric patients were passed worldwide, dramatically increasing the number of drugs tested in and labeled for children.
-This session will speak to various initiatives and updates including the new guidance prepared by the Pediatric Study Plan Working Group.
-Our panelists will also highlight respective regulatory and development challenges of pediatric drugs and the new funding initiative for the EU Horizon 2020.
+Over the past decade, regulatory legislation for pediatric drug development was passed in a number of countries, dramatically increasing the number of drugs tested in and labeled for children.
+This session addresses various initiatives and updates including the new guidance prepared by the Pediatric Study Plan Working Group.
+Panel members also will highlight respective regulatory and development challenges of pediatric drugs and the new funding initiative for the EU Horizon 2020.